- Developers

 The next step of your recruitment funnel is where you’ll differentiate between the good and the great applicants.
 Technical aptitude is needed, but most importantly, they need to be able to make data work for your business.
 You’ll need some creative methods to reveal those skills.

 This doesn’t need to be a boring traditional interview.
 It could take the form of a day of problem-solving with your team.
-Invite everyone that passed the take-home test.
+Invite everyone who passed the take-home test.

 Hire expert developers for your next project